Garry McCarthy: 2019 Chicago mayoral candidacy

 On March 21, 2018, McCarthy announced he would officially run for Mayor of Chicago in the 2019 election, against incumbent Mayor Emanuel.

-At the time, he resided in Chicago with his three children, Kyla McCarthy, Kimberly, and Kiernan.
+At the time, he resided in Chicago with his three children, Kyla, Kimberly, and Kiernan.

 July 2018 polling indicated that McCarthy was the leading challenger to the incumbent.
 In September 2018, Emanuel announced he would not be running for reelection.

 McCarthy eventually conceded the election to Lori Lightfoot.
 His campaign had been anticipated when Emanuel was still in the race, but the dynamics changed for McCarthy when Emanuel dropped out and was no longer a target for attacks.
 McCarthy alluded to how more than a dozen others ran for the office when Emanuel announced he wouldn’t seek a third term.
 Though he had often been in the public spotlight, the race was McCarthy's first bid for public office.
 He now heads his own security consulting firm.

 During his candidacy, when meeting with the Chicago Sun-Times editorial board unsuccessfully seeking their endorsement (which ultimately went to Lori Lightfoot), McCarthy made news for proposing, to address the issues of population loss and budgeting the city's pension obligations, that Chicago should annex nearby suburban communities such as Evergreen Park, Norridge, Oak Lawn and Oak Park.
 The leaders of some of the suburbs balked at the notion.